 Search and selection of additional subrecipients:

-KHRC has begun to search for a replacement weatherization subrecipient(s), due to Community Action, Inc. closing their Weatherization program.
-An initial Expression of Interest (EOI) letter seeking potentially interested parties was released and shared on our website on February 28, 2023.
-KHRC emailed the EOI letter to the Constant Contact email list, statewide partners, subrecipients of other federal programs, current weatherization subrecipients, and PAC members on March 3, 2023.
-The EOI letter was also posted to the Kansas Register on March 9th, and EOI responses were due by March 17, 2023.
-KHRC is currently in the discovery process and is seeking to learn if existing or new KHRC partners with previous federal grant administration experience would be interested in becoming a KWAP service provider.
-Following the receipt of the EOI submissions, KHRC initiated additional conversations with these entities to provide more information on the program and outline the full proposal and public hearing process.
-One external agency responded to the EOI.
-KHRC is awaiting response to a request for additional details, due May 19, 2023.
-Once full proposals are received and evaluated, KHRC will host a public hearing pursuant to § 440.14(a) to receive public comment on the proposal prior to subrecipient selection.
-A several year ramp up period is anticipated for any new weatherization subrecipient.
-Ideally, we will be entering into contracts by spring or summer of 2023.
-During ramp up phase, continued services in the territory will be provided by existing subrecipients.
-State plan revisions will be necessary if any new subrecipient is added during the next program year.
-Additional information is available upon request.
+NEKCAP was brought on as a new subrecipient to service the 8 counties in NE Kansas, previously serviced by CAI.
+ECKAN took on temporary services for the 8 counties during selection phase and will continue to take on temporary services during ramp of NEKCAP’s Weatherization Program during PY24.

 Weatherization Readiness Funding (WRF):

 WRF are designated for use in addressing structural and health and safety issues of homes that are currently in the queue to be weatherized, but at risk of deferral.
 This funding is specifically targeted to reduce the frequency of deferred homes that require other services, outside the scope of traditional weatherization, before the weatherization services can commence.
 In Kansas, WRF funds will be allocated to subrecipients using the same allocation formula that is used to determine their percentage of the grant.
 During the energy audit, units will be assessed for any WRF type needs.
 In consultation with the Subrecipients, they proposed that WRF be aligned with and follow the same rules as our other non-federal, deferral related funding.
-We’ll use a $10,000 maximum cap per home for DOE WRF but it may be braided and stacked with other non-federal funding sources to make buildings weatherization ready.
+We’ll use a $12,500 maximum cap per home for DOE WRF but it may be braided and stacked with other non-federal funding sources to make buildings weatherization ready.
 WRF funds will be monitored using the same approach as outlined in section V.8.3 Monitoring Activities.
-WPN 23-4 allows WRF to be carried forward and utilized on WAPBIL funded weatherization projects, but Kansas will attempt to use WRF in the program year they were allocated and on annual DOE formula funded projected.
+WPN 23-4 allows WRF to be carried forward and utilized on WAPBIL funded weatherization projects, but Kansas will attempt to use WRF in the program year they were allocated .

 Deferral Tracking: